cbasix/cyOS/README.md

 Server and Client can read compressed DNS-Messages, but do not use compression in outgoing messages.

- `dnss start`
+ `dnss start <interface no>`

  # Default test case

 Two QEMU networks one "user" type network called "ext" and one "socket" type network called "cynet".
 One cyOs instance (called SERVER) with two network cards is connected to both of them.
 The other network card is - like the second cyOS instance (called CLIENT) - connected to the "cyos" network.

+Start the described environment via `./compile_and_run.sh`

 ### On SERVER
 1. Run `dhcp start 1` to obtain an dhcp information from the ext nets dhcp server.